OpenHack/openhack.github.com/index.markdown

 title: OpenHack - Code together.
 ---

-## Howto
+## What is OpenHack?

-Code together, on anything.
+OpenHack is a meetup with a simple purpose: Code together, on anything.

 Host a meetup in your city, get programmers of any experience level together, and build something!
 Here's how an OpenHack night works:

 * You can hack on anything!
 Any language, framework, public/open-source, personal, etc.
 * You don't have to have an idea to hack on!
 You're more than welcome to come just to pair with someone.